 Another significant event was a visit by Dr Arthur Jones, a biologist by training but then working as a missionary.
 Over one weekend he held a series of seminars at St Matthew’s in which he argued that scientific evidence for creation – for biological design, for discontinuities in the fossil record – was plentiful.
 I lapped it up.
 The perception that the Earth was not billions of years old was like a second conversion: suddenly I understood who God was.
 The world took on a new appearance: everything was his handiwork, albeit hugely changed from its original state.
 God was not distant.
 Just as the beginning of the world was not billions of years in the past, neither was the end of the age billions of years in the future.

 Thus were the foundations of my faith laid down.
 Unknowingly I had embarked on a long odyssey into the unknown.
 At school, history had been a subject I dropped at the earliest opportunity; now, as I learned that God was directing it towards some final goal, I was gripped by it.
-Surrounded by libraries, I acquainted myself with the course of the major civilisations – Egypt, Crete, Israel, Greece, Rome, Europe – and tried to understand what each one, as it came to an end, passed on to its successor.
-In each case I thought three phases could be discerned, one in which a distinct people settled in a new land, another in which they explored the world of the spirit, and a third in which reason superseded spirit.
+Surrounded by libraries, I acquainted myself with the course of the major civilisations – Egypt, Crete, Greece, Rome, Europe – and tried to understand what each one, as it came to an end, passed on to its successor.
+In each case I thought three phases could be discerned, one in which a distinct people settled in a new land, another in which they explored the world of the spirit, and a third in which reason superseded spirit and reached a dead-end.
 Exhausted, the civilisation was eventually judged.
 But the work came to nothing, and my failure to get it published, on top of the collapse of an engagement to be married, hit me hard.
 I was to go through a very similar crisis twenty years later.